 First, consider the technology and how it is implemented.
 Specifically, how customized is it?
 Can it be configured by business users, or does IT need to be heavily involved?

 Making changes to customized software often carries a cost in dollars and disruption equivalent to a whole new implementation.
 This is why companies get locked into processes driven by outdated technology—it’s just too painful to change.

 Consider how the vendor is innovating.
 Will they respond to market changes, and how easy will it be for you to take advantage of new releases?
 The trend among more nimble development organizations is to release frequent small upgrades, versus a big bang every couple of years.
 The former can be much easier to digest; the latter may require an extensive change management process, again locking you into a version that is well past its “sell by” date.

 Are they innovating by buying or building?
 Innovation through acquisition is not necessarily a bad thing, but it’s not usually as smooth a path as continuing to develop organically.

 Finally, consider the cloud.
 There are very good reasons why more companies are choosing cloud solutions.
-They can more easily be scaled up or down in response to your business needs.
+They can more easily be scaled up or down in response to your business needs and supply chain disruption.
 And, with many users on a single platform, cloud companies are often able to leverage crowd-sourced feedback to drive a more user-centric development process.